Bayesian neural networks with interpretable priors from Mercer kernels: The Mercer prior

 We briefly discuss the computational cost of generating a sample from the Mercer prior with one SGLD update using eq.~(\ref{eqn:sampler}).
 We let $D$ be the total number of BNN parameters (weights and biases).
 For each sampled eigen-index $\alpha = 1,\dots, N$, we need to evaluate two inner summations over $M_1$ and $M_2$ domain points:

 and similarly for $M_2$.
+For simplicity, we will assume that the eigenvalues and eigenfunctions are known analytically and do not need to be numerically computed, e.g., with a Nystr\"om approximation~\cite{williams2000using}.
+This holds for the wide class of kernels based on the Laplacian operator commonly used in Bayesian inverse problems, or when engineering a new kernel, both discussed in Sec.~\ref{subsec:kernels}.

-Each term $u_{\theta}(x)$ requires a forward pass through a neural network, which costs $O(D)$.
-Evaluating an eigenfunction $\phi_{n_{\alpha}}(x)$ costs $O(1)$, unless the eigenfunction is a special function, which we will ignore.
+Now, each term $u_{\theta}(t)$ requires a forward pass through a neural network, which costs $O(D)$.
+Evaluating an eigenfunction $\phi_{n_{\alpha}}(t)$ costs $O(1)$, unless the eigenfunction is a special function, e.g. a Bessel function, which we will ignore.
 So, this incurs a cost of $O((M_1 + M_2)D) = O(MD)$ per eigen-index if we take $M_1 = M_2 = M$.
 Multiplying by $N$ gives the total leading cost $O(NMD)$.
 To be completely fair, we acknowledge the fact that SGLD tends to mix very slowly, so the unbiased estimate needs to be computed many times in order to generate one independent posterior draw.
 If we let $T$ denote the number of SGLD steps needed for an independent sample, the total cost is $O(TNMD)$.
 The mixing rate can be improved by implementing a variant of SGLD, such as preconditioning~\cite{welling2011bayesian} or cyclical SGLD~\cite{zhang2019cyclical}.
 Alternatively, the prior can be characterized by other methods which are known to work with unbiased estimates, such as Hamiltonian Monte Carlo with energy conserving subsampling~\cite{dang2019hamiltonian}, or with variational inference~\cite{blei2017variational}.

 To compare the Mercer prior to other methods, we compare the cost in floating point operations per second (FLOPs) of generating a sample from a posterior predictive distribution with a non-Gaussian posterior.
 This scenario highlights the Mercer prior's capabilities, especially if the number of test points is large.
 To start, let $u \sim \mathcal{GP}(0,k)$ be a Gaussian process, and assume the likelihood involves some nonlinear transformation of $u$ so that the posterior $u | y$ is non-Gaussian, meaning that in all cases sampling is necessary.
 Further, we evaluate each resulting sample on a large number of test points, where we will denote the number of test points as $P$.
 An example where this situation arises would be in a Bayesian inverse problem with a nonlinear forward map, i.e., the likelihood requires evaluation of a nonlinear PDE.
 For simplicity, we will assume that the likelihood costs $O(1)$ per data point.
 This is usually not the case, but a likelihood evaluation will cost the same for each method we compare.